Guitar Tablature: Symbols, Notations and Abbreviations

 Bending the strings using the whammy bar.

-Whammy Bar Gargle Notation
+Whammy Bar Gargle notation

 Gargle

-Gargle effect using a whammy bar.
+A "gargle" effect produced with a whammy bar.

-Capo Notation
+Capo notation

 Capo